nacho1520/qr-code-generator/README.md

 User can generate a new qr code after entering a URL.
 The user is able to download the qr code as image and copy the image to the clipboard.

-Fetching data from https://api.quotable.io/random API   This is a challenge for [devChallenges](https://devchallenges.io/)

 ## Technologies:

 * HTML